Yomguithereal/mnemonist/inverted-index.md

 ## Use case

-Usually, `InvertedIndex` are used to build full-text search.
+Usually, `InvertedIndex` are used to build full-text search engines.

 Here is how it works:

 1. Transform the inserted document into a set of tokens.
-2. For each token, create an entry in an internal map being a set and add the document to it.
+2. For each token, add an entry to an internal map with the key being the token & the value being the document.

 Let's see how we could search for documents using a very naive word tokenizer: